cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/getting-started/pre-workshop-setup.md

 ### Create a GitHub Organization

-We highly recommend creating a new GitHub Organization for the CloudBees CI Workshop.
+We highly recommend creating a new GitHub Organization for the CloudBees CI Pipeline Workshop.
 We will be using a GitHub App based credential to enable authentication and authorization between your GitHub.com Organization for the workshop and CloudBees CI.
 1. Ensure that you are logged into GitHub.com and then navigate to this [link to create a new (and free) GitHub Organization](https://github.com/account/organizations/new?coupon=&plan=team_free).
 2. Enter a unique ***Organization account name***, a valid ***Contact email***, select **My personal account** for ***This organization belongs to*** and then click on the **Next** button.<p>![GitHub Org Set up](github-org-set-up.png?width=40pc)
 3. On the **Welcome to GitHub** screen just click the **Complete setup** button.<p>![GitHub Org Set up](github-org-welcome.png?width=50pc)